sigmer/portaldocs/portal-sdk/generated/top-extensions-getting-started.md

 To run the tests:

 -  right click on the unit test project `AzurePortalExtension1.UnitTests` and select `Open Command Prompt Here`.
-- Type `npm run test` and hit enter.
+- Type `ap run test` and hit enter.

 Test run  output:

-- Running `npm run test` will run the tests  via karmajs in watch mode.
+- Running `ap run test` will run the tests  via karmajs in watch mode.
 By default tests are run in both Edge and Chrome.
 Test success and failure will be emitted to the console.
 - Test results are also writing to disk in the ./TestResults folder in both TRX and JUNIT formats which are supported by many CI solutions e.g Azure Dev Ops and Jenkins.
 Both the tests and their output can be harvested by these CI solutions to produce reporting as part of the pull request or CI workflows you may have.
-Note that while running within your CI solution a convenient script is available that you can run as follows `npm run test-ci`.
+Note that while running within your CI solution a convenient script is available that you can run as follows `ap run test-ci`.
 This will perform a single run of the test suite as opposed to running in watch mode.

     ![alt-text](../media/top-extensions-getting-started/trxoutput.png "trx output")